Eigenlogic in the spirit of George Boole: Elective symbols and functions

 George Boole has also developed a method of resolution of what he called \textit{elective equations} where for example the question is: for what values an elective function is true? (see \cite{key-1} p.
 70).

-A very simple method used for resolving elective equations uses the orthogonality of the elective polynomials multiplying the respective co-factors (\textit{moduli}) $f^{[n]}(a,b,c,...)$, the polynomials are named $\pi_{(a,b,c...)}^{[n]}$.
+A very simple method used for resolving elective equations uses the orthogonality of the different elective polynomials which are multiplied by the respective co-factors (\textit{moduli}) $f^{[n]}(a,b,c,...)$ in the development, these polynomials are named $\pi_{(a,b,c...)}^{[n]}$ for a given combination of fixed values $(a,b,c,...)$.
 This gives the following equation for selecting the individual co-factors for an $n$ symbol elective function:

 Equation (\ref{eq:ElEqProj}) can be used whatever the number of symbols and also when the functions are not explicitly put in the canonical form.
 For example if one wants to select the coefficient $f(0,1)$ out of $f(x,y)$ in equation (\ref{eq:ElectDev2}), one simply multiplies the function by the corresponding orthogonal polynomial $(1-x)y$.
 Without doubt it is most of the times easier to evaluate directly $f(0,1)$.